Shaun R. Carver, Executive Director

 Robertson Center for Intercultural Leadership

-Jason Patent, Director of the Robertson Center for Intercultural Leadership (CIL)
+Jason Patent, Robertson Center for Intercultural Leadership (CIL) Director

 Jason Patent, Ph.D., Director of the Robertson Center for Intercultural Leadership (CIL), is responsible for building International House’s existing training programs and expanding them to meet the needs of increasing numbers of International House residents, UC Berkeley campus units, higher education institutions, corporations, and non-profit organizations.
 With decades of experience in training and facilitation, Jason delivers high-quality intercultural consulting and training to individuals and teams across a variety of sectors.